bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/vault-getting-started-guide.md

 Kubernetes Service Account (KSA) Access is configured using k8s authentication.
 Vault is configured with a unique k8s auth path for each cluster that has Vault enabled.

 The Vault KSA name takes the form of `$LICENSE_PLATE-vault` in all project set namespaces.
 This service account should be used for the Resource that will control your pods (from Deployments, StatefulSets, etc).
-Additional Roles can be Bound to this KSA through a RoleBinding with the desired Role if application requires it.
+Additional Roles can be bound to this KSA through a RoleBinding with the desired Role if application requires it.

 #### Vault secret structures